 The Trinity Centre for Practice and Healthcare Innovation (TCPHI) is a research centre based in the School of Nursing & Midwifery, Trinity College Dublin.
+This research centre was developed in 2012.
 Our mission is to work collaboratively with healthcare staff, industry and the public to improve healthcare services and develop, implement and evaluate new innovative healthcare interventions and models of care.
 The expertise of the TCPHI team in implementation science, healthcare knowledge and experience is available for sharing and supporting research capacity between academic staff, post-doctoral researchers, post graduate research students and staff in affiliated healthcare providers and industry.
 We have successful collaborations with a large network of clinical, industry and research partners and are actively engaged in the synthesis and translation of evidence into every day healthcare.
-Our TCPHI research team and associated academics serve on local, regional and national policy and care planning committees, taskforces, nursing and midwifery professional associations, and regulatory bodies.

 If you are interested in working with us and would like to discuss ideas or potential collaborations, please do not hesitate to contact me.